-Learn how to cook a Japanese pumpkin with my delicious kabocha squash recipes.
+Learn how to cook a Japanese pumpkin with my delicious Kabocha Squash Recipes.
 Try it sweet or savory - there are many ways to bring out its unique flavors!

 If you are new to this sweet squash or looking for a new recipe to spice up your menu, you are at the right place!